 Unlike other many mattress and bed-in-a-box companies the Avocado mattress is handcrafted in the USA without petroleum-based polyurethane foam, without toxic flame retardants, without dangerous pesticides, and without risk from volatile chemicals and gasses.

-Read about Avocado in our “Top 10 Best Mattresses of 2017 Guide”
+Read about Avocado and our other top choices in our “Top 10 Best Mattresses Guide”

 Construction and Materials